dboddie-canonical-work/disgorged-docs/remote-reusable-parts.rst

 Remote parts no longer work with recent versions of Snapcraft, and are not recommended.

 New versions of Snapcraft use Extensions to bundle a common set of parts and their dependencies.
-See `Snapcraft Extensions <snapcraft-extensions.md>`__ for further details. [/quote]
+See :ref:`Snapcraft Extensions <snapcraft-extensions>` for further details. [/quote]

 Developers using snapcraft to build snaps can leverage pre-existing ‘remote parts’ in their snap, to save time re-implementing existing components.